 The best example is the ‘Vegetarianism in America’ research published by Vegetarian Times Magazine.

-The study shows that 7.9 million people in the U.S. – 3.4 per cent of the U.S. population – follow a vegetarian-based diet.
+The study shows that 7.9 million people in the U.S. – 3.4 percent of the U.S. population – follow a vegetarian-based diet.

-However, only 1 million of them (that’s approximately 0.5 per cent) have a vegan lifestyle.
+However, only 1 million of them (that’s approximately 0.5 percent) have a vegan lifestyle.

-Perceived as more conscious when compared with plant-based diets, people that follow a vegan lifestyle have removed all animal-based products from both, their diets and their fashion choices.
+Perceived as more conscious when compared with plant-based diets, people that follow a vegan lifestyle have removed all animal-based products from both their diets and their fashion choices.

 Thanks to the Hindu religion, India is one of the most vegetarian-friendly countries in the world.

-Veganism Is Taking Over
+Veganism is Taking Over

-Moreover, as cultures and landscapes change for the better, the concept of vegan lifestyle has started to gain ground across countries in Latin America, Asia, and Africa as well, making veganism the world’s fastest-growing trend.
+Moreover, as cultures and landscapes change for the better, the concept of a vegan lifestyle has started to gain ground across countries in Latin America, Asia, and Africa as well, making veganism the world’s fastest-growing trend.